Flixlef/game-of-life/README.md

 ### Developing

-These guidelines will help where to start depending on what you look.
+These short guidelines will help you, where to start depending on what you look for.

 #### src/cell.ts